JamShan/opengl-tutorials/readme.md

 # opengl-tutorials

-This is a collection of of D OpenGL Tutorials and D ports of C/C++/WebGL samples.
+This is a collection of D OpenGL Tutorials and D ports of C/C++/WebGL samples.

 ## About